lilin-bme/lilin-bme.github.io/CV/index.md

 {% include section.html %}
 ### BIOGRAPHY
 Dr. Linley Li Lin is currently an Assistant Professor at Shanghai Jiao Tong University (SJTU).
 She received her B.S. and Ph.D. degrees from SJTU and worked as a postdoctoral fellow at the University of Illinois at Urbana-Champaign and SJTU.
-During her Ph.D. and postdoctoral work, she was one of the early researchers on gap-enhanced Raman tags (GERTs), a novel optical Raman label with ultra-high sensitivity, uniformity, and photostability.
-Her current research interests include deep Raman techniques, surface-enhanced Raman scattering bioimaging in the second NIR window, and an in vitro Raman platform to study biomaterial interfaces.
+Her academic research is primarily in the area of plasmonic nanostructures, nanomedicine, and image-guided surgery.
+During her PhD and Postdoctoral research, she was one of the principal researchers of GERTs - a novel SERS nanotag with ultra-high sensitivity, uniformity, and photostability.
+Her current research interests include deep Raman techniques, surface-enhanced Raman scattering bioimaging, and Raman spectroscopic platform to study biomaterial interfaces.
 She has developed in vivo transmission Raman spectroscopy techniques for deep Raman imaging and three-dimensional tomography.
+Her team's pioneering works include the highest Raman optical detection depth (over 10 cm) in ex vivo biological tissues, and for the first-time the non-invasive localization of in vivo deep-seated lesions on live big animal models using deep Raman spectroscopy.
 Dr. Lin has received a number of awards, including the Shanghai Chenguang Young Scholar Program (2021) and the Best Paper Award at the IMCO International Conference (2019).

 ### EDUCATION
 - Ph.D., Biomedical Engineering, Shanghai Jiao Tong University, 2013-2018, *Thesis Title: The Synthesis and Biomedical Applications of Gap Enhanced Raman Tags (GERTs)*